tstelzer/workers-guide-to-fp-in-ts/posts/index.md

 * the reality is: FP design thinking is similar in _some_ aspects (e.g. how Haskell type classes resemble interfaces in OO), and _fundamentally different_ in others
 * if you want to get the most out of this tutorial, try to empty your mind and don't constantly compare solutions to how you would do it in OOP, it won't do you much good, rather approach it like a beginner of programming

+* the tutorials follow a narrative, to keep a red thread through the tutorials and to keep it interesting, but mostly to entertain the author as he is writing it

 ## work in progress

-* as the author(s) of this guide are working fulltime, it will grow and evolve over time
+* as the author of this guide is employed full time, it will grow and evolve as he finds time to write it
+* feel free to critique by opening issues on the repository, or voicing your suggestions in the functional-programming slack